FreshRSS/FreshRSS/docs/fr/users/06_Fever_API.md

 Then use your RSS client to query the API and afterwards check the file `fever.log`.

-## Credits
+## Remerciements

-This plugin was inspired by the [tinytinyrss-fever-plugin](https://github.com/dasmurphy/tinytinyrss-fever-plugin).
+Ce plugin a été inspiré par le [tinytinyrss-fever-plugin](https://github.com/dasmurphy/tinytinyrss-fever-plugin).